 Does occupying this point of view appeal to you?

-Consider these listings located near Bloor & Bay that Urbaneer proudly offers: A Signature Commercial/Residential Victorian On Avenue Road In Yorkville Village Offered For $3,858,888 or Culture, Couture & Contemporary Living At Casa Condominio Near Yonge & Bloor Offered For $2,388,800.
+Consider this listing located near Bloor & Bay that Urbaneer proudly offered: Culture, Couture & Contemporary Living At Casa Condominio Near Yonge & Bloor Offered For $2,388,800.
+(Now SOLD)

 Are you intrigued in the many facets of housing and home in Toronto?